aws-samples/amazon-kinesis-data-analytics-examples/image-classification/README.md

-# Image Recognition using Kinesis Data Analytics on Apahce Flink
+# Image Classification using Kinesis Data Analytics on Apahce Flink

 In this code sample, we leverage the [Deep Java Library](https://djl.ai/), an open source, high-level, engine agnostic Java framework for deep learning, in order to classify images using Apache Flink on Kinesis Data Analytics.